How to Catch up on Nanny Taxes in 8 Steps

 You got this!
 It is far better to do the work now to get caught up than to ignore your obligations and risk getting caught not paying your nanny taxes.
 That can result in thousands of dollars in fines, penalties, interest, and payment of back taxes.

-Now let’s think about doing it right in 2024.
-If you plan to do it yourself, download our free Complete Guide to Household Payroll which will help you with all your household employer tax, wage, and labor responsibilities.
-The IRS estimates that it takes families about 60 hours annually to keep up with nanny taxes.
+Now, let’s think about doing it right in 2025.
+If you plan to do it yourself, download our free Complete Guide to Household Payroll, which will help you with all your household employer tax, wage, and labor responsibilities.
+The IRS estimates it takes families about 60 hours annually to keep up with nanny taxes.

-If you think you have better uses for that time, then give GTM Payroll Services a call.
-We will take care of paying your nanny with direct deposit, automating withholdings, and remitting your taxes.
-Give us a call at (800) 929-9213 for a complimentary, no-obligation consultation with a household employment expert, or schedule time with us at your convenience.
+If you think you have better uses for that time, call GTM Payroll Services.
+We will pay your nanny with direct deposit, automate withholdings, and remit your taxes.
+Call us at (800) 929-9213 for a complimentary, no-obligation consultation with a household employment expert, or schedule time with us at your convenience.

 Download The Complete Guide to Household Payroll